Family speaking with assisted living staff in hallway

 How to Avoid Discharge

-For families whose parent is currently in assisted living, these steps reduce discharge risk:
+For families whose parent is currently in assisted living, proactively taking these steps can significantly reduce the risk of an assisted living discharge:

 • Communicate early — if your parent's needs are changing, talk to the facility before a crisis forces the issue